Trinidad & Tobago Carnival

 Beyond the main events, there are numerous cultural performances, art exhibitions, and theatrical displays that provide deeper insights into the history and traditions of Trinidad and Tobago.

-J'Ouvert Celebrations
+J'ouvert Celebrations

-The pre-dawn J'Ouvert celebrations mark the official start of Carnival Monday.
+The pre-dawn J'ouvert celebrations mark the official start of Carnival Monday.
 Participants cover themselves in vibrant paint, mud, or oil, symbolizing a shedding of inhibitions and embracing the freedom of the carnival spirit.
 It's a liberating and joyful experience that kicks off the two days of revelry.

 Steelpan Competitions